Why I Love Dr. Brown Bottles

 When you over tighten the lid it can cause too much pressure to build up, which forces the milk or formula into the vent and then leaks out.
 When you under tighten the lid it doesn’t allow the bottle to form the seal it needs to prevent the milk or formula from leaking out.

 Don’t Submerge the Vent Tube in the Milk/Formula While Feeding

 While you’re feeding your baby, don’t submerge the vent tube into the milk or formula since it will leak out.
-I recommend holding the bottle at a 45 degree angle.
-If you do get milk or formula in the vent tube, just hold it up right and loosen the nipple to release the built up pressure.
+I recommend holding the bottle at a 45-degree angle.
+If you do get milk or formula in the vent tube, just hold it upright and loosen the nipple to release the built-up pressure.
 Then re-tighten it to form the seal.

 Use the Appropriate Size Nipple

-If the nipple size (size of the hole) is too big, your baby might blow back into the bottle, which can cause liquid to get into the vent and leak out.
+If the nipple size (size of the hole) is too big, your baby might blow back into the bottle, which can cause the liquid to get into the vent and leak out.
 If the nipple is too small, your baby might suck extra hard, which can cause the nipple seal to break and the milk or formula to leak out.

 Interested in simple ways to set up a Montessori playroom?